RedAngel121/NytePack/README.md

     investigate secret rooms
     fix starter kit
-    check toolbelt config for item list and quantity
+    check toolbelt config for item list and quantity Serene Seasons: crops (temp and season bands) and change season lengths Blood Magic Sigil of Air and (something about a meteor that dev is concerned about)

 Server Update Command Line:
 `java -jar packwiz-installer-bootstrap.jar https://base-modpack-pengolod.netlify.app/pack.toml -g -s server` the start the minecraft dedi